Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Bayesian agents

 with $Q_{\Mme^\Mmp}^k$ as defined in \eqref{eqn:k-step-qval}. \end{enumerate} One can see that the policy prior $w_{\textrm{pol}}$ and its corresponding mixture policy $\Mmp$ have no effect on the policy of Bayes-optimal agents, but they can still affect the policy of $k$-step planners. \end{proposition} \begin{proof} See \cref{app:proof-prop-decoupledness} \end{proof}

-\paragraph{Predictions leveraging structural similarities.} Finally, let us investigate the consequences of incorporating structural similarities upon the predictions made by $\Mmu$.
+\paragraph{Predictions leveraging functional similarities.} Finally, let us investigate the consequences of incorporating functional similarities upon the predictions made by $\Mmu$.
 Assume that a history $\Hist[n]$ is drawn according to some universe $\Mvu$.
 The accumulated (average) prediction loss incurred by using the mixture universe $\Mmu$ as a predictor can be written in terms of the KL divergence as

 It is known\footnote{Check, e.g., \citet[Lemma 3.2.4]{Hutter:24uaibook2}.} that due to the telescopic property of the KL divergence, we have

 A celebrated result states that the accumulated prediction loss over all timesteps is bounded by $-\log w(\Mvu)$: \begin{theorem}[Generalized Solomonoff bound \citep{Hutter:24uaibook2}] For all $\Mvu \in \calMuni$ with $w(\Mvu)>0$, and all $n\in \bbN$, the average accumulated prediction loss over all trajectories of length $n$ can be bounded as follows: